Pathita-Nonthadid/Business_Project/README.md

   - **Output files (Export from the code):** `lda_visualization.html` - Interactive visualisations for interpreting topics

 ### 4. BERTopic_Model.ipynb
+- BERTopic model have to run in different file with LDA model due to the conflict in versions of some libraries between 2 models.
 - Input file: `cleaned_text.csv`
 - Run **BERTopic Model** for topic modeling
 - **Output files (Export from the code):**